yinghau76/arcanist-go-lib/README.md

-arcanist-coffee-lib
+arcanist-go-lib
 ===================

-Set of Arcanist classes for working with applications written in CoffeeScript.
+Set of Arcanist classes for working with applications written in Go programming language.

 ## General usage